xie186/BioTLDR/README.md

 Lots of times, we need to go back to old projects to see how a command was used previously.
 Or we need to read the help message or the manual again, sometime dozens of pages, to figure out how we can run the command.
 This will consume a large amount of time.

-BioTLDR is developped to solve this problem.
+BioTLDR (TLDR is short for "too long; didn't read") is developped to solve this problem.
 You can just simply type `BioTDLR -c <command>`, you can get the simplified help messages.
 Here are two examples:

 ![](images/bwa_example.png)